Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Crossing time and Lifetime

-The amplitude is suppressed exponentially as $\hbar \rightarrow 0$, as expected for a tunneling phenomenon, unless all embedding discrepancies $\Delta_\ell$ vanish.
+The amplitude is suppressed exponentially as $\hbar \rightarrow 0$, matching the naive expectation for a `tunneling' phenomenon, unless all embedding discrepancies $\Delta_\ell$ vanish.
 This cannot be the case because it would indicate the existence of an exact classical solution of the (discretized) theory, connecting a black hole in the past to a white hole in the future.

 Plugging the above estimate into equation \eqref{Tc2}, we obtain the following expression for the crossing time

 where the upper limit of the integration range is defined by \eqref{eq:boostTruncation}.
 Hence,